 First you are going to steam the cauliflower florets until they are tender.

-When the cauliflower is finished cooking, transfer it to your blender.
+When the cauliflower is finished cooking, transfer it to your Vitamix blender (or other high speed blender) and add all the other ingredients.

 Serve and enjoy!